Become a Trustee of AHSW

 We are actively seeking to broaden the diversity of our board, and also fill skills gaps from departing trustees.
 We therefore particularly welcome applications from people who:

-- Have lived experience of mental health issues, learning disability or physical disability/impairment.
+- Have lived experience of mental health issues, neurodiversity or physical disability/ impairment.

 - Are from a Black, Asian or Ethnic Minority background

-- Have knowledge and experience of working with local authorities
+- Have knowledge and experience of working with environmental issues